 Financial Action Task Force on Money Laundering (FATF)

-- Methodology for assessing compliance with the standards; and
+- Methodology for assessing compliance of 2013; and

 - Criminalise money laundering, terrorist financing and proliferation financing in accordance with international law;